FredBaos/fredbaos.github.io/index.md

 As we can see, these bridges are quite intuitive.
 For example, when people come to buy `FUEL` (gas), it is often the only thing they buy, or if bought with anything else, it is always purchased with `CIGARETTES`.
 Similarly, `CHIPS&SNACKS` are always seen together with `SOFT DRINKS` if it isn't the only thing in the basket.

-Now, the central aspect of the study of the product network is to identify economically intuitive groups or communities of products based on the co-purchase occasions.
+Now, the central aspect of the study of the product network is to identify economically intuitive groups or *communities* of products based on the co-purchase occasions.
 However, prior to this final analysis, we would like to explore a few more potentially important factors that might influence purchases of products, and thus develop a more comprehensive economic understanding.
-That is why in the next section, we diverge briefly to analyze household income and number of children only so that its insights can ultimately be combined to the product analysis in the network.
+To this end, we diverge briefly in the next section to analyze household income and number of children only so that its insights can ultimately be combined to the product analysis in the network.

 # Do children and household income matter?